JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/documentation/index.md

 Markdown calls these "fenced code blocks" (or code fences, or code blocks) as they use a triple backtick enclosing symbol.

 Sphinx has a concept of [code-blocks](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block).
-We can use Markdown code fences to generate Sphinx code blocks:
+We can use Markdown code fences (triple backticks) to generate Sphinx code blocks:

 ~~~
 ```